Focus more on right blend of skills than offshore-onshore mix, says HCL Tech EVP on H-1B visa issue

 A: I think it’s important to know that across the world, things are changing in every market, in the entire industry.
 We are seeing most industries, most companies are in the middle of a hardcore digital transformation and many of them are getting a good taste of AI right now.

-Our challenge is making sure we get the best mix of people to the right place at the right time.
+Our challenge is to make sure we get the best mix of people to the right place at the right time.
 We represent 144 nationalities in the company in the US market.
-There is very specific geopolitical environment right now in the US but for us, for many years, it has not been as much of an issue.
+There is very specific geopolitical environment right now in the US.
+But for us, for many years, it has not been as much of an issue.

 For many years we have been ahead of the industry and we have never worked in the way that it's an H-1B versus offshore versus onshore issue.
 We have always had a culture matching the best skills for the client and skills are not just technology skills but also human skills.